Msalarzon/Easy-Plan-Tracker/README.md

 ## Description

-This project is a basic and straightforward calendar app designed to help users manage their daily schedules and events.
+This project is a very basic, simple and straightforward work/business calendar app designed to help users manage their daily schedules and events.
 The app provides a clean and intuitive interface, allowing users to easily navigate and add, edit, or delete events.

 - [Installation](#installation)
 - [Features](#features)